 This page will provide you with more information.
 PI Info Interest Rate and Payment Helper

-What happens after the writ is served on the bank or employer? and what do I do?
+What happens after the writ is served on the bank or employer?
+What do I do?

-You do nothing after the writ is served.
-The bank or employer will contact you by mail.
+You do not need to do anything after the writ is served.
+The bank or employer should contact you by mail within their allowed time.

 How long does it take to receive a response and receive funds?

-An Oregon employer or bank is required to send you and the court a response within 9 days.
+An Oregon employer or bank is required to send you and the court a response within 7 days.
+Sundays and Holidays do not count toward the 7 days, so at most they have 9 days to respond.

 Writ of Garnishment served on a bank: